A scented ring? Wouters & Hendrix makes Hannelore Knuts’ dreams come true

 Seeking to ground herself after years navigating the whirlwind of the fashion industry, Knuts eventually retrained as a mindfulness and meditation coach to find equilibrium in her daily life – and also help others to do the same.
 ‘A small gesture has a profound impact on your being and your stress levels,’ she says.
 ‘If you are less stressed out, you can be much nicer to yourself and others.
 To anchor myself during modelling, essential oil was so helpful.
 It became a part of my life.
 Then, several years ago, I started to dream about scented jewellery,’ recalls Knuts.

-Crafted in two variations: sunstone set on a gold-plated chunky band, or labradorite mounted on a silver-plated base; the selection of these gemstones was guided more by instinct than by any belief in their mystical properties.
+Crafted in two variations: sunstone set on a gold-plated chunky band, or labradorite mounted on a solid sterling silver base; the selection of these gemstones was guided more by instinct than by any belief in their mystical properties.
 The scent mechanism in each piece is ingeniously concealed behind small pieces of Iolite, flanking a bold, faceted cabochon.
 On one side, the round-cut Iolite turns, revealing a compartment for a scented wick.
 On the other side, another Iolite disc slides open with the lightest of touches.
 Then, wearers need only to bring the ring close to their nose and inhale Knuts’ custom blend of rhododendron, neroli, and ylang-ylang, developed in collaboration with Bioflore.

 Receive our daily digest of inspiration, escapism and design stories from around the world direct to your inbox.

-L’Issence scented ring with labradorite and iolite (already out of stock)
+L’Issence scented ring with labradorite and iolite

 Hannelore Knuts in a previous Wouters & Hendrix campaign